 Frank (John P. Ryan), Lenore’s husband, comments that when he saw the movie Frankenstein, he thought the monster’s name was Frankenstein, but when he read the book, he realized that was the doctor’s name.
 In other words, it was not the monster of that book who was the cause of all the evil, but the doctor.
 And that is the case with this movie: the baby may be the monster, but the doctor that created the monster is the villain.

 The baby-monster instinctively tries to make its way back to its parents.
 Lenore, and eventually Frank too, come to love the baby-monster, and they want to keep it and raise it.
 People that are pro-life often argue that pregnant women that decide not to have an abortion and have the baby instead will come to love it, as if love were the ultimate justification.
 But, as this movie points out, love is not an unqualified good.
-In fact, sometimes love is just wrong.
-In such cases, love is something we are better off without.
+In fact, sometimes love is just wrong, something we are better off without.
 So, the fact that a woman will love the baby if she has it does not mean she would not be better off having an abortion.

 Anyway, Frank tries to escape with the baby-monster to keep the police from killing it, and then, when surrounded, tries to talk them into letting it live.
 But when that fails, he throws the baby at the evil doctor.
 When the police let loose with a fusillade of bullets directed at the baby-monster, they end up killing the doctor too.